Pleasantville High School (New Jersey): Shooting

 Six suspects were arrested after a shooting broke out during the third quarter of a November 2019 football playoff game in Pleasantville against Camden High School, with Camden leading by a score of 6-0.
 A 10-year-old victim, one of four injured spectators, died days later.
-31-year-old Alvin Wyatt, the suspected shooter pled not guilty to his charges which include murder, attempted murder, and weapons offenses.
+31-year-old Alvin Wyatt, the suspected shooter pled not guilty to his charges which included murder, attempted murder, and weapons offenses.
+In July 2023, Wyatt was found guilty of his charges and he was sentenced to 70 years in prison the following September.